Online Quote Call Now

 The government plans to end the scheme introduced in 2008 that allowed users of diesel-powered private pleasure crafts to purchase red diesel and pay the duty differential between red diesel and white diesel on the fuel used for propulsion.
 It aims to remove the right of operators of such craft to use red diesel for propulsion and dictate the use of white diesel.

-The consultation discussed how the government plans to implement the judgement by requiring private pleasure craft to use white diesel for propulsion, and looked at evidence regarding the effect this will have on diesel propelled craft users.
+The consultation discussed how the government plans to implement the judgement by requiring private pleasure craft to use white diesel for propulsion and looked at evidence regarding the effect this will have on diesel-propelled craft users.
 The responses are being collated to help determine whether a period of adjustment will be needed to enable suppliers (Registered Dealers in Controlled Oils, RDCOs) and diesel users to adapt to using only derv for propulsion of private pleasure craft, and if needed, how long they will need.

 Budget 2020